epi-project/brane-documentation/user-guide/src/scientists/packages.md

 We will first discuss where you can move packages to/from in the [first section](#package-locations).
 Then, in the two following sections, we will explain how to [get packages from GitHub](#downloading-packages-from-github) and [from a Brane instance](#pulling-packages-from-an-instance), respectively.
 Then, in the [section after that](#pushing-packages), we will also explain how to push the obtained packages to (another) Brane instance to use them, and we close by discussing how to remove packages in the [final section](#removing-packages).

+Note that we assume that you are able to login to some remote instance, as described in the [previous chapter](./instances.md).

 ## Package locations
 Brane packages can have two possible kinds of locations: they can be _local_, in which case they are only usable on your machine; or they can be _remote_, in which case they are usable in some Brane instance.